 We have also succeeded in deploying our strategy into acquired facilities.
 For example, over the course of four years following the acquisition of one of our surgical hospitals, capacity was expanded via the addition of multiple operating rooms, a state of the art radiation oncology center, several oncology practices, multiple urgent care facilities and several high volume physicians.
-These initiatives drove approximately 40% growth in this surgical hospital's net income from 2011 through 2014.
+These initiatives drove approximately 32% growth in this surgical hospital's Adjusted EBITDA from 2011 through 2014 and approximately 40% growth in net income over the same period.